 In the decade between 1991 and 2001, English-speaking reporters and policy wonks were buzzing about Russia's complex, tumultuous, and at-times concerning domestic political arena.
 Although the liberal reformers had an upper hand with Yeltsin in the presidency, they faced opposition from the still-powerful Communists and the rising nationalists.
-After 2001, with the rise of Vladimir Putin, simplification of Russian politics became increasingly the norm, boiled down to a single a man and a handful of adjectives to describe him.
+After 2001, with the rise of Vladimir Putin, the simplification of Russian politics in reporting and policy became increasingly the norm, boiled down to a single a man and a handful of adjectives to describe him.

 Perhaps because of this history, many students on our study abroad programs to Russia can consistently name two political forces in Russia: Vladimir Putin and Yabloko (the latter hasn't been a serious political force for years).
 The concerning part about this situation for me personally, however, is that many of our students are aspiring wonks.
 They want to go on to work for the US government, helping to develop and institute policy concerning Russia.